oappiah/secured-AKS/README.md

 * Move away from cloud-init to Ansible post?
 * Some real docs on how to use this, current state of this README is more tracking what needs to be done
-* Requirements (other then Terraform and Ansible version) needs to be documented.

 * More variables , less hardcoded IP's.
 * Replace outputs with a summary text.